 We designed the software architecture of the robot to ensure scalability and real-time performance.
 All metadata from the controller is published and centralized to ensure a single point of access.
 Each limb is organized into clusters, which contain a set of motors.
-These clusters subscribe to unique segments of the shared data source, which are then communicated to the motors for execution.
+These clusters subscribe to unique segments of the shared data source, which are then communicated to the motors for execution receive real-time feedback.
+Common operations include writing data to configure the motor's behavior, such as setting target positions, and reading data to retrieve the motor's current position.
+These read/write operations are performed via specific register addresses defined in the Dynamixel SDK documentation.